Prit04/RHUL-Final-Year-Project/diary.md

 ### 13/10/2024

 The Godot IDE is setup, linked with the gitlab, a master branch has been created for the inital work to begin.
 I wil start,a s stated in the project plan, with the games menu screens.
+I have created the buttons with a control node, and have attched a script to allow for fucntionality of these menu buttons, this is not finished yet.